Customizing functions

 can_close_proposal

-This function allows a proposal to close only when it transitions to the correct CLOSED
+This function allows a proposal to close only when it has transitioned to the correct CLOSED

 state.